helium/HIP/0024-reward-splitting.md

 is accepted and the gateway's owner is updated in the ledger

 5. The hotspot appears in both the sender's hotspot list and as well as the recipient's hotspot list.
-The respective hotspot ownership percentages are reflected accordingly
+The respective hotspot's reward map is reflected accordingly

 ## Implement the transaction in the helium-wallet client